 Day 3: Team, Colleagues, and Crew

 Working in a theatre or another institution that houses performances demands the collaboration of its various departments, i.e. the technical department, public relations, customer service, and the general administration.
 To navigate between each of those organizational structures – also between the structures of the independent art scene and of the city or states theatres –, motivate colleagues and solve conflicts in the team can be a real challenge.
-These issues will be discussed with a specialist in team building and conflict management.
+These issues will be discussed with experienced coach, producer and dramaturg Eva Hartmann.

 Day 4: Sponsors and Politicians